z88dk/z88dk/libsrc/_DEVELOPMENT/target/yaz180/device/pca9665/readme.md

 ### Description

-The PCA9665/PCA9665A acts as an interface device between standard high-speed parallel buses and the serial I 2 C-bus.
-On the I 2 C-bus, it can act either as a master or slave.
+The PCA9665/PCA9665A acts as an interface device between standard high-speed parallel buses and the serial I2C-bus.
+On the I2C-bus, it can act either as a master or slave.

-Bidirectional data transfer between the I 2 C-bus and the parallel-bus microcontroller is carried out on a byte or buffered basis, using either an interrupt or polled handshake.
+Bidirectional data transfer between the I2C-bus and the parallel-bus microcontroller is carried out on a byte or buffered basis, using either an interrupt or polled handshake.

 ### PCA9665 Registers